lvgl/lvgl/docs/porting/os.rst

 LVGL is **not thread-safe** by default.

-However, in the following conditions it’s valid to call LVGL related
+However, in the following conditions it's valid to call LVGL related
 functions: - In *events*.
 Learn more in :ref:`events`. -
 In *lv_timer*.
 Learn more in `Timers </overview/timer>`__.